apache/iotdb/docs/Documentation/UserGuide/4-Deployment and Management/1-Deployment.md

 To install and use IoTDB, you need to have:

-1. Java >= 1.8 (Please make sure the environment path has been set)
+1. Java >= 1.8 (1.8, 11, and 13 are verified.
+Please make sure the environment path has been set.)

-2. Maven >= 3.0 (If you want to compile and install IoTDB from source code)
+    * To use IoTDB, JRE should be installed.
+To compile IoTDB, JDK should be installed.

-3. TsFile >= 0.8.0 (TsFile Github page: [https://github.com/thulab/tsfile](https://github.com/thulab/tsfile))
+2. Maven >= 3.1 (If you want to compile and install IoTDB from source code)

-4. IoTDB-JDBC >= 0.8.0 (IoTDB-JDBC Github page: [https://github.com/thulab/iotdb-jdbc](https://github.com/thulab/iotdb-jdbc))
+    * While Maven is not mandatory to be installed standalone, you can use the provided Maven wrapper, `./mvnw.sh` on Linux/OS X or `.\mvnw.cmd` on Windows, to facilitate development.

-TODO: TsFile and IoTDB-JDBC dependencies will be removed after the project reconstruct.
+3. Set the max open files num as 65535 to avoid "too many open files" problem.

 ### Installation from  binary files